Genskill/004-bootcamp-json/README.md

 There are several event (e.g. `carrot`) which we need to find the correlations with `squirrel` event.
 Then we can find out which event is most correlated with the `squirrel` event and then let Scott know what to do or not do.

+Implement the following functions in the provided `correlation.py` file.

 1. Write a function called `load_journal` which will load the journal